 Powerful forces align against Starlight and her consort.
 She works to frustrate the plans of the various factions that have aligned against her.
 But unlike Cinderella, it’s not quite happily-ever-after.

 This isn’t fluffy reading.
 Mr Beckett gives the reader protagonists with significant flaws who struggle with “real” world problems.
-This novel explores how one can cooperate with an unjust system, working from within to make changes while dodging conspiracies.
+This novel explores how one can cooperate with an unjust system, working from within to make changes while dodging dangerous plots.
 If the author is showing us his real beliefs, I’d say the man is a pessimist.

 As for the writing, there is a significant lag about 60-75% of the way through the book.
 Mr Beckett didn’t tie together possible set-ups for plot resolution.
 Various pieces could have been assembled for a “happy” ending.
-But in retrospect, it was foolish of me to think this novel would end without betrayal and a covering of great losses.
+But in retrospect, it was foolish of me to think this novel would end without betrayal and a narrative of great losses.

 As for the science fiction element, that has faded from the first novel.
 300 years after people landed on this sunless and grim world, the reader is given a portrait of human beings in a pre-technological society.
 The most advanced science here is smelting of metal.